secwest/RobustRust/RustSyntacticSugarList.md

 45. Associated Types: `type Output;` within a trait, for specifying a type that is associated with the implementing type.
 46. Default Trait Implementations: `fn method(&self) -> Type { ... }` within a trait, for providing default implementations that can be overridden by implementers.
 47. Trait Bounds: `T: Trait` in generic function signatures, for constraining the generic types to implement specific traits.
-48. Higher-Ranked Trait Bounds: `for&lt;'a> T: Trait&lt;'a>` for constraining a generic type to implement a trait with an associated lifetime.
+48. Higher-Ranked Trait Bounds: `for<'a> T: Trait<'a>` for constraining a generic type to implement a trait with an associated lifetime.
 49. Lifetime Annotations: `'a` for explicitly specifying lifetimes of references in structs, functions, and traits.
 50. Static Lifetimes: `'static` for references with the longest possible lifetime, living for the entire duration of the program.
 51. Range Syntax: `a..b` for creating a range of values between `a` and `b`.